 Temporary structures require ARC approval prior to placement on any Lot.
-Structures of a temporary nature such as a trailer, tent, shack, garage, barn or other outbuilding, shall not be used as a residence on any Lot at any time.
+Structures of a temporary nature such as a trailer, tent, shack, garage, barn, or other outbuilding, shall not be used as a residence on any Lot at any time.
+During Home construction, construction trailers must be stored on the Lot if left overnight.